-There is documentary evidence that there were Scouts in Birchington as early as 1910, three years after Lord Baden Powell formed the First Scout Camp on Brownsea Island in 1907.
+There is documentary evidence that there were Scouts in Birchington as early as 1910, three years after Robert Baden-Powell arranged the first Scout camp on Brownsea Island in 1907.
 The first Scout Troop was called 7th Margate and in 1916 had a membership of 29 boys.
 The scout leader was a Mr E J Gallup.
-In 1925 7th Margate had started up a Cub Pack under the leadership of a Miss Rollings with the asssistance of a Miss Fright.
+In 1925, 7th Margate had started up a Cub Pack under the leadership of a Miss Rollings with the assistance of a Miss Fright.
 In that year there were 22 scouts and 16 cubs.
 Quite a strong group.

 An interesting article appeared in the Woodfordian of Dec 1941 a Mr Hodges of Woodford House had been awarded the Scout Associations Medal of Merit for his service to our scout group since 1916.
 Mr Hodges held the position of Scoutmaster until the war when a Mr J Elmer of Grenham House School took over.

-Today we have 20 Beavers, 20 Cubs.
-20 Scouts, an affiliated Explorer section called Spitfires Air Explorer Unit and a fantastic team of Leaders, Assistants and Parent Helpers.
+Today we have 12 Beavers, 25 Cubs, 14 Scouts, an affiliated Explorer section called Spitfires Air Explorer Unit and a fantastic team of Leaders, Assistants and Parent Helpers.
 Some that have been with the group for over 20 years.